IPRO 497-308 Stimulants for Enhancement Purposes: Exploring Societal and Ethical Issues

 A study of the moral problems architects must resolve in the practice of their profession, including problems of confidentiality, candor, esthetics, their and economy arising from the special responsibilities of architects to and public, client, employer, and colleagues.

-Ethical issues relating to individual and corporate responsibility, self and governmental regulation, investment, advertising, urban problems, the enviroment, preferential hiring.
+Ethical issues relating to individual and corporate responsibility, self and governmental regulation, investment, advertising, urban problems, the environment, preferential hiring.

-This course explores ethical and legal issues concerning communication in diverse contexts, such as: the mass media -e.g. print, broadcast, and electronic; government and politics; organizational hierarchies - e.g. public and private sector workplaces; academic life - e.g. the classroom, student, and faculty affairs; and interpersonal relations - e.g. love, friendship, marriage.
-Students will research and write an article length paper, and may also do additional research and/or classroom work.
+This course explores ethical and legal issues concerning communication in diverse contexts such as: the mass media -e.g. print, broadcast, and electronic government and politics; organizational hierarchies - e.g. public and private sector workplaces; academic life - e.g. the classroom, student, and faculty affairs; and interpersonal relations - e.g. love, friendship, marriage.